Increase in initial radial width of disc given stresses Solution

 How to calculate Increase in initial radial width of disc given stresses?

-The Increase in initial radial width of disc given stresses formula is defined as increase in length value of half of the difference between the outer and inner diameter of the main body part is calculated using Increase in Radial Width = ((Radial Stress-(Poisson's Ratio*Circumferential Stress))/Modulus Of Elasticity Of Disc)*Initial Radial Width.
-To calculate Increase in initial radial width of disc given stresses, you need Radial Stress r), Poisson's Ratio (𝛎), Circumferential Stress c), Modulus Of Elasticity Of Disc (E) & Initial Radial Width (dr).
-With our tool, you need to enter the respective value for Radial Stress, Poisson's Ratio, Circumferential Stress, Modulus Of Elasticity Of Disc & Initial Radial Width and hit the calculate button.
+Increase in initial radial width of disc given stresses formula is defined as a representation of how radial width changes in response to applied stresses, accounting for material properties such as elasticity and Poisson's ratio in rotating discs is calculated using Increase in Radial Width = ((Radial Stress-(Poisson's Ratio*Circumferential Stress))/Modulus of Elasticity of Disc)*Initial Radial Width.
+To calculate Increase in initial radial width of disc given stresses, you need Radial Stress r), Poisson's Ratio (𝛎), Circumferential Stress c), Modulus of Elasticity of Disc (E) & Initial Radial Width (dr).
+With our tool, you need to enter the respective value for Radial Stress, Poisson's Ratio, Circumferential Stress, Modulus of Elasticity of Disc & Initial Radial Width and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Increase in Radial Width?